ronaldbosma/azure-integration-services-quickstart/README.md

 ## Deployment

-If you haven't installed the Azure Developer CLI yet, follow the instructions on [Install or update the Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/install-azd).
+If you haven't installed the Azure Developer CLI (`azd`) yet, follow the instructions on [Install or update the Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/install-azd).

-Ones azd is installed on your machine, you can deploy this template using the following steps:
+Ones `azd` is installed on your machine, you can deploy this template using the following steps:

 1. Run the `azd init` command in an empty directory with the `--template` parameter to clone this template into the current directory.